marwazaryab/Task-tide/README.md

 # 🍄 Task Tide #
 As an engineering student, I am constantly working on ways to improve my technical skills.
-The inspiration behind this project was to make a task list for every current project I am working on (While learning React and Javascript).
+The inspiration behind this project was to make a task list for every current project I am working on as a way to learn React as well.

 Task Tide is a web application made by React and Javascript to store a users technical projects in a kanban board style.